VanZittle/module1-challenge/README.md

 # Module 1 Challenge: code refractor
-This project has been finished folliwing the next requirements:
+This project has been finished following the next requirements:

 ## User story-